ethernal/react-boilerplate/README.md

 - HMR.
 - React Testing Library.
 - SCSS (and other non-js files) module import in tests.

-## What should work
+- Git precommit hooks running tests.

+## what is not tested yet

 - Emotion.

 ## Must be done before tagging 1.0

-- webpack - it can be optimized or improved.
-- Git precommit hooks running tests - regex issue.
+- Cleanup regexp rules for consistency.
+- Add comments to options so it is clear why they must be setup as they are.
-- Refactor Jest configration.
+- Refactor Jest configuration (move common settings to jest.common.conf.js and reuse it).
+- Create documentation for the setup.

 ## TODO

-- Example app using all of the above.
 - Add Documentation links for all used packages so configuration changes are easier.
-- Create documentation for the setup.

 ## Future Plans

+- webpack - it can be optimized or improved.
+- Example app using all of the above.
 - Material UI 4 (Start of Q2 2019)
 - Create example React application with hooks and testing best practices (Start of Q2 2019)
 - GraphQL?
 (Apollo/Prisma?).

 ## Known Bugs

+### Tests fail with `TypeError: Cannot read property 'some' of undefined`

+The error when running tests that says:

+`TypeError: Cannot read property 'some' of undefined` when tunning a `test` project and that points to babel `at rewriteModuleStatementsAndPrepareHeader (node_modules/@babel/helper-module-transforms/lib/index.js:115:44)` happens only when using `--runInBand` with `--no-cache` combination.

+If your tests are failing please remove either of these flags.
+Your tests will pass.
+I assume this is a bug in Jest.

 ### Loading CSS files in Typescript